 You do not need tools to adjust the height.
-However, you must remove them because there are several parts that need to be taken out of moved.
+However, you must remove them because several parts need to be taken out of moving.
 The braces are adjustable, and the weight capacity is 225 lbs.

 Conclusion: In general, this looks like a smashing pair of stilts for the price.
 It does not have top-of-the-line features, but it has just enough to do the job well.
 It also appears quite sturdy even for frequent use.
 You get all of these for more than a hundred dollars below the common stilts you can find nowadays, and savings are always a plus.